 - These coteries are grouped together into wards (or neighborhoods) and several wards make up a colony or town.

-Prairie dogs live in underground burrows, made up of a system of tunnels and chambers marked by many mounds of packed earth at the entrances.
+- They live in underground burrows, made up of a system of tunnels and chambers marked by many mounds of packed earth at the entrances.

-Our town has approximately 25 prairie dogs.
-In Winter, 4 to 5 prairie dogs may emerge to sun themselves or to get a bite to eat.
+Our town has approximately 15 prairie dogs.
+In the winter, 4 to 5 prairie dogs may emerge to sun themselves or to get a bite to eat.
 Mating season begins in March and 4 to 8 babies emerge in early May.
-In Summer, at least 12-15 prairie dogs can be seen throughout the day.
+In the summer, at least 12-15 prairie dogs can be seen throughout the day.
 Their favorite enrichment items include peanut butter sticks covered with corn, dried meal worms, and pea pods.